The Holy Spirit searches Earth until

 If He shall judge your each and every sin,

-why would He not instruct you how to win?”
+Then why would He not teach you how to win?”

-The man pops up and turns himself around,
+The man pops up and whirls himself around,

-then God would surely show the narrow way,
+Then God would surely prove the narrow way,

 The Spirit moves to warm his happy heart,